lasthyphen/apm/README.md

 ### upgrade

-Upgrades a virtual machine binary.
-If one is not provided, this will upgrade all virtual machine binaries in your `avalanchego` plugin path with the latest synced definitions.
+Upgrades a ECC Engine binary.
+If one is not provided, this will upgrade all ECC Engine binaries in your `avalanchego` plugin path with the latest synced definitions.

-For a virtual machine to be upgraded, it must have been installed using the `apm`.
+For a ECC Engine to be upgraded, it must have been installed using the `apm`.

 ```shell
 apm upgrade